ChristianLentz/Math437Capstone/README.md

 #### Sources

-- Süli, E. A Brief Introduction to the Numerical Analysis of PDEs.
+- Süli, E. *A Brief Introduction to the Numerical Analysis of PDEs*.
-- S H, L. (2012).
-Numerical analysis of partial differential equations.
+- S H, L. (2012). *Numerical analysis of partial differential equations*.
 John Wiley & Sons.

 Note that each implementation assumes periodic boundary conditions, and starts with a randomly generated initial condition / function that is peeriodic with the boundries of the computational grid.